 In other words, it is safe to ignore subscores and cross-test scores for the most part during the prep process, unless one of yours is consistently far below your general performance; if that is the case, that particular cross-test score or subscore will be a useful indicator of where you need the most work.
 In fact, a Prep Expert course taught by one of our 99th percentile-scoring instructors might be the perfect solution to help you shore up these weak areas; with our industry-leading Score Increase Guarantee, you will either raise your score substantially or get your money back.
 For those students who would prefer a more individualized, focused approach, a Prep Expert tutor is the perfect solution.

 I hope that helps!
 Keep checking in for further explanation of the SAT scoring process in all its bewildering glory.
-Until then, study hard!
+Until then check out our website, Prep expert and study hard!